keithws/node-ssllabs/README.md

 *0.4.0 — April 23, 2015*

 * add option to only specify a hostname for scanning
+* add test for lost context in parallel scans

 *0.3.0 — April 21, 2015*